EliLangille/Portfolio/README.md

 - Rust

 ## Projects
+Active:
+- Recipe App (Name TBD): A Python and SQLite GUI app that interacts with the Spoonacular API to find recipes with specific ingredients.
+Includes features for saving current ingredients and favourite recipes.
+- Portfolio Website: A custom website about me and my programming work, as well as a chance to experiment with containers.

 Finished:
 - Battle Game: A text-based Java game made to practice OOP principles.
 - C Misc: Various programs written during a C programming course.